Key

 We invite Indigenous artists and organizations in the Prince Edward County and Quinte areas to get in touch so we can learn more about your artistic practice and goals, and keep you in the loop about upcoming opportunities.
 Please send an email to Andrea Dawes, Special Initiatives Manager at andrea@countyarts.ca to learn more.

 The Indigenous Voices Fund Grants Program’s design was guided by the reflections and perspectives of Indigenous artists in the Quinte region, and aims to respond to their needs and aspirations in a way that respects, nurtures, and celebrates Indigenous ways of learning, knowing, sharing, and creating.
-We extend our sincere thanks to everyone who contributed, including Shyra & Rye Barberstock of Okhawo Equal Source for guiding us through this process.
+Applications are evaluated by a Peer Assessment Committee composed of Indigenous artists.
+Please click here to view the full 2024-25 Call for Applications.
+We extend our sincere thanks to everyone who contributed to the development of the Grants Program including Shyra & Rye Barberstock of Okhawo Equal Source for guiding us through this process.

 Guiding Principles